rodrigo-delgado/php-challenge/README.md

 login does not redirect line 35 login.php && utilities line 92
-line 33 and 39 signup.php // this should output as a error text not SQL message.
+line 33 and 39 signup.php // this should output as a error text not SQL message. login page does not show any errors when press the button